 A smart meter is an electronic device used for reading gas and electricity consumption in real-time, thereby allowing customers to improve their energy efficiency and to reduce costs.
-Both energy suppliers and end users have live access to usage figures through smart meters, which will be introduced across Ireland in 2018.
+Both energy suppliers and end users have live access to usage figures through smart meters, which will be introduced across Ireland between 2019 and 2024.

 What are the advantages of smart meters?